AVMA encourages implementation to protect public, animal health

 AVMA CEO W. Ron DeHaven appeared before the House Subcommittee on Livestock, Dairy, and Poultry to make a case for the National Animal Identification System, a program run by the Agriculture Department's Animal and Plant Health Inspection Service.

 Dr. DeHaven's testimony marks the second time in less than a month that the AVMA was represented at a hearing related to veterinary medicine.
-This past February, he appeared before a Senate subcommittee evaluating the short supply of veterinarians working on important federal programs (see JAVMA, April 1, 2009, page 850).
+This past February, he appeared before a Senate subcommittee evaluating the short supply of veterinarians working on important federal programs (see JAVMA, April 1, 2009).

 At the House subcommittee hearing, Dr. DeHaven said a mandatory livestock identification program is necessary for the rapid control of disease agents entering the U.S. food supply.
 The ability to quickly trace the origin and movements of infected livestock could save millions of animal lives and billions of dollars, as well as shield public health and U.S. trade from profound damages, he explained.